john-dinh/cloud-dev-project-5/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless ARTICLE application.
+This should start a development server with the React application that will interact with the serverless Book application.

 # Postman collection